dlt-hub/dlt/docs/website/docs/general-usage/destination-tables.md

 This is how it works:

-1. Each row in all (top level and child) data tables created by `dlt` contains UNIQUE column named `_dlt_id`.
+1. Each row in all (top-level and child) data tables created by `dlt` contains a UNIQUE column named `_dlt_id`.
-1. Each child table contains FOREIGN KEY column `_dlt_parent_id` linking to a particular row (`_dlt_id`) of a parent table.
+2. Each child table contains a FOREIGN KEY column `_dlt_parent_id` linking to a particular row (`_dlt_id`) of a parent table.
-1. Rows in child tables come from the lists: `dlt` stores the position of each item in the list in `_dlt_list_idx`.
+3. Rows in child tables come from the lists: `dlt` stores the position of each item in the list in `_dlt_list_idx`.
-1. For tables that are loaded with the `merge` write disposition, we add a ROOT KEY column `_dlt_root_id`, which links child table to a row in top level table.
+4. For tables that are loaded with the `merge` write disposition, we add a ROOT KEY column `_dlt_root_id`, which links the child table to a row in the top-level table.

 :::note

-If you define your own primary key in a child table, it will be used to link to parent table and the `_dlt_parent_id` and `_dlt_list_idx` will not be added. `_dlt_id` is always added even in case the primary key or other unique columns are defined.
+If you define your own primary key in a child table, it will be used to link to the parent table, and the `_dlt_parent_id` and `_dlt_list_idx` will not be added. `_dlt_id` is always added even in cases where the primary key or other unique columns are defined.

 :::